Conduct FAQs for Students

 You may bring an attorney to your scheduled meeting/hearing if you feel it is necessary.
 Under the Student Code of Conduct, you are allowed to bring an advisor with you to your conduct meetings and/or hearings for consultation and support, but you are expected to speak for yourself at all times.
 An advisor can be anyone: a parent, mentor, professor, attorney, or community member.
 If you are bringing an attorney with you, you must notify the Office of the Dean of Students in advance of your scheduled meeting.

 If the Conduct Officer or Conduct Committee finds you responsible for violating the Student Code of Conduct you will be assigned sanctions.
 Sanctions can range from letters of reprimand to expulsion and can include (but are not limited to): educational assignments, community service projects, restitution, restrictions, loss of privileges, suspension, and degree revocation.
 Additionally, if you are found responsible for academic dishonesty you may also be subject to additional sanctions from your academic program, department or college.
-Procedures for complaints about academic dishonesty can be found in the Student Code of Conduct here.
+Procedures for complaints of academic misconduct can be found in the Student Code of Conduct.

 I was found to have violated the Code of Conduct and I disagree with the decision.
 What is my next step?

 If you believe that there was an error in the conduct process, or if you believe that the hearing body failed to consider a piece of evidence/information during the hearing, or if relevant information/evidence was not available at the time of the hearing, you may submit an Appeal Request.
 Appeal Requests must be filed, in writing, no later than ten (10) days after the date on the decision letter informing you of the outcome.
 If your appeal request is granted, the Vice President for Enrollment Management & Student Affairs (or designee) will make a final decision.